liu-nlp/dl4nlp/index.md

 ## Modules

-The course consists of the following three modules:
+The course consists of three thematic modules and a final project.

-1. Word representations
-2. Foundation models
-3. Structured prediction

 The content of each module consists of
 * video lectures introducing the important topics
 * pointers to literature, some of which is fundamental and some optional
 * a set of programming exercises